 - Mediation Advocacy by John Cooley – While no one can learn to mediate from a book, reading about it can help to strengthen one's ability to help settle cases.

 - "Breaking Impasses in Settlement Conferences: Five Techniques for Resolution" by Hon.
-Morton Denlow – Tips and strategies for judges in overcoming impasse
+Morton Denlow – Tips and strategies for judges in overcoming impasses in settlement conferences.

 - Ethics for mediators

 - Confidentiality, impartiality, self-determination and conflicts of interest

 - Complaint procedures for parties who are dissatisfied

 - Situations in which the mediation itself may end up the subject of a legal proceeding

 - What other courts are doing in ADR

 - Model Standards of Conduct for Mediators – The widely accepted standards developed by the American Bar Association, the Association for Conflict Resolution and the American Arbitration Association.